graalvm/workshops/native-image/containerisation/index.md

 FROM container-registry.oracle.com/os/oraclelinux:8-slim

-ARG APP_FILE                 # Pass in the native executable EXPOSE 8080                  # This image will need to expose TCP port 8080, as this is port our app will listen on
+ARG APP_FILE                 # Pass in the native executable EXPOSE 8080                  # This image will need to expose TCP port 8080, as this is port your app will listen on

-COPY target/${APP_FILE} app  # Copy the native executable into the root direcoty and call it "app" ENTRYPOINT ["/app"]          # Just run the native executable :)
+COPY target/${APP_FILE} app  # Copy the native executable into the root directory and call it "app" ENTRYPOINT ["/app"]          # Just run the native executable :)
 ```